Jim89/domino-testing/write-up.md

 ### Generating a HTML report

 I initially tried to put this code into an `Rmd` file and use `knitr` directly in the launcher.
-However I couldn't see how to do that either in the launcher dialog, or in the Domino documentation, so I instead created a very basic `Rmd` file separately that had the text and code I wanted to use to create the `HTML` report.
+However I couldn't see how to do that either in the launcher dialogue, or in the Domino documentation, so I instead created a very basic `Rmd` file separately that had the text and code I wanted to use to create the `HTML` report.

 I then added a command to for `knitr` to process this file to the end of my existing script.
 The actual command comes from the `rmarkdown` package, but this calls `knit` underneath to create the output from the code.
+This works because the when the `Rmd` looks for the data supplied by the user, it finds it easily because the code above has read it in to `R` already.
+(Which is how I got around not being able to figure out if/how to add an `Rmd` script to the launcher directly).

 ```r